hotosm/hotosm-website/_posts/2017-10-25-export-tool-04-applying-exported-data.md

   the launch of the revamped tool on the  18th September 2017 and will share some examples of how OSM data can be used through the Export Tool.
-The first blog of the series was on ‘Selecting Area of Interest’, the second focused on ‘Data File Formats’ and the third looked at ‘Customising Map Features’. \r\n"
+The first blog of the series was on ‘Selecting Area of Interest’, the second focused on ‘Data File Formats’ and the third looked at ‘Customising Map Features’."
 Person: Mhairi O'Hara
 Working Group: []
 Projects: